isomerpages/sportsg-corp/media-centre/media-release/_posts/2016-12-08-post-CoachSG to enhance and support the development of capabilities and standards in coaching.md

 CoachSG efforts will focus on three main areas:

-1. Coaching Development - to develop skills and capabilities in the areas of technical proficiency: ‘What to Coach’ and methods of instruction: ‘How to Coach’;
+1\.
+Coaching Development - to develop skills and capabilities in the areas of technical proficiency: ‘What to Coach’ and methods of instruction: ‘How to Coach’;<br>
-2. Character & Leadership Development for sport coaches - to foster character development, values education and leadership development through sport; and
+2\.
+Character & Leadership Development for sport coaches - to foster character development, values education and leadership development through sport; and<br>
-3. Coach Industry Development - to guide the quality assurance and competency standards, oversee employment policies and identify industry needs.
+3\.
+Coach Industry Development - to guide the quality assurance and competency standards, oversee employment policies and identify industry needs.

 For more information on CoachSG, please go to www.sportsingapore.gov.sg/CoachSG